+ What is a Birth Doula?

 - Reduces the requests for pain medication and epidurals, as well as the incidence of cesareans (Source: DONA International)

-+ How does having a Doula help me (the mother)?
++ How does having a Doula help me (laboring person)?

 + I have an OB/Midwife/RN/Midwife Assistant/Mom/Sister, why do I need a Doula?

 Doulas do not replace Sisters, Mothers, Care Providers, Nurses or other medical staff.
 Doulas do not perform clinical or medical tasks such as taking blood pressure or temperature, monitoring fetal heart rate, doing vaginal examinations or clinical care.
-They are trained, experienced, professional, continuous and consistent support there to comfort the Mother and Partner to enhance communication between the mother, her partner, family and the medical professionals.
+They are trained, experienced, professional, continuous and consistent support there to comfort the laboring person and partner.
+They enhance communication between the laboring person, partner, family and the medical professionals.
 They often have excellent working relationships with your care team and are familiar with your place of birth and the medical staff.
 They work only for you (the family), not the hospital or care provider and have only your interests in mind.
 Plus, there are no shift changes!

 + What about my Partner?

-A Doula is supportive to both the mother and her partner, and plays a crucial role in helping a partner become involved in the birth to the extent he/she feels comfortable.
-A Doula often helps facilitate the laboring relationship between mother and Partner; instilling confidence in the partner and his or her ability to provide emotional and physical support being a “tag team” of sorts ensuring the laboring mother is supported in the best way possible.
+A Doula is supportive to both the laboring person and partner.
+They play a crucial role in helping a partner become involved in the birth to the extent he/she feels comfortable.
+A Doula often helps facilitate the laboring relationship; instilling confidence in the partner and their ability to provide emotional and physical support being a “tag team” of sorts ensuring the laboring person is supported in the best way possible.
 Besides, Partners have to eat, sleep and use the restroom too!

 + Does a Doula make decisions on my behalf?

 A Doula does not make decisions for clients or intervene in their clinical care.
-She provides informational and emotional support, while respecting a woman’s decisions to birth as she desires.
+She provides informational and emotional support, while respecting the autonomus choices made during pregnancy, labor, birthing and the immediate postpartum.